-The last of professional cycling’s three Grand Tours, the Vuelta a España (Tour of Spain) is a 3 week long multiple-stage race held every year, primarily in Spain.
+The last of professional cycling’s three Grand Tours (after the Giro d’Italia and Tour de France), the Vuelta a España (Tour of Spain) is a 3 week long multiple-stage race held every year, primarily in Spain.

-The 2019 red jersey (maillot rojo), given to the General Clarification winner of the Vuelta a España, was won by the Slovenian, Primož Roglič of Team Jumbo–Visma who became the first person from his country to win a Grand Tour event.
+The 2021 red jersey (maillot rojo), given to the General Clarification winner of the Vuelta a España, was won by the Slovenian, Primož Roglič of Team Jumbo–Visma who became just the third rider to win the event for the third year in a row.

 When is the Vuelta a España?

 The Vuelta a España is held annually, usually held over 3 weeks in the months of August and September.

 Where is the Vuelta a España?